legislation/data-documentation/model/uris/reference.md

 #### Legislation numbers

-The legislation number is an integer that reflects the legislation's chapter number according to the primary numbering sequence for the type.
+The legislation number is an integer that reflects the legislation’s chapter number according to the primary numbering sequence for the type.
 Legislation is sometimes assigned one or more secondary numbers.
 Secondary numbering schemes are:

 |Numbering Scheme|Description|URI Number Prefix|
 |---|---|---|